uudruid74/RestHome/README.md

 your file is of the format $status(statusName).
 This can be used for API keys in IFTTT URLs, repeat counts (like my Vizio always changing what applets are in the menu, so my button count to get to haystack changes!)

+14) MultiThreaded!
+And now also returns data faster by giving shorter OK/FAIL messages rather than a list of commands run.
+This means a command is OK if it's found, even if the command is a MACRO that contains commands that don't exist.
+Before, this would fail, but you could get a timeout waiting on a ton of commands.

 **TODO: REWRITE ALL DOCUMENTATION**